 Hunger Doesn’t Take a Weekend Break

-The Operation Backpack program decreases the burden of childhood hunger throughout the metro St. Louis area by providing a weekend food assistance program.
-In our service area, over 170,000 children live at or below the federal poverty level – a condition that almost always equates to missed meals and hunger.
-Since nutrition affects cognitive, social and emotional development, children who do not get proper foods are more likely to have problems learning, growing and interacting.
+The Operation Backpack program decreases the burden of childhood hunger throughout the metro St. Louis area by providing weekend food assistance.
+In our service area, over 170,000 children live at or below the federal poverty level, a condition that almost always equates to missed meals and hunger.
+Since nutrition affects cognitive, social and emotional development, children who do not get proper food are more likely to have problems learning, growing and interacting.
 Operation Backpack ensures that children who rely on free or subsidized lunches continue to receive proper nutrition vital to their growth and development.

-The weekly sacks of “kid-friendly,” shelf-stable food gets students through the weekend when school meals are not available and:
+The weekly sacks of “kid-friendly,” shelf-stable food get students through the weekend when school meals are not available and:

-- Removes the barrier of hunger that contributes to poor school performance and attendance
+- Remove the barrier of hunger that contributes to poor school performance and attendance

-- Reduces health problems by mitigating the negative consequences of under-nutrition
+- Reduce health problems by mitigating the negative consequences of under-nutrition

-- Increases nutritional intake of participating students by providing healthy food in backpacks, limiting sugars and “empty” calories
+- Increase nutritional intake of participating students by providing healthy food in backpacks, limiting sugars and “empty” calories

 The nutritious food provided enables children to come back to school on Monday with the focus they need to achieve academic success.